meisamdawoodi/magic-scroll-extention-chromium/README.md

 ## Customization

-Intelligent Scroll offers a range of options to tailor its behavior to your preferences.
+Magic Scroll extension offers a range of options to tailor its behavior to your preferences.
 You can access these settings by clicking on the extension icon in your browser toolbar and selecting "Options" (or by navigating to the extension management page and finding its options).

 Key settings include: